lightnolimit/lite-paper/README.md

-# Documentation Site Template
+# Lite Paper (Documentation) Site Template

-A modern, responsive documentation site built with Next.js 15, TypeScript, and Tailwind CSS.
-Perfect for creating beautiful documentation for your projects.
+A modern, responsive documentation-style lite paper website built with Next.js 15, TypeScript, and Tailwind CSS.
+Perfect for creating beautiful papers for your projects.

 ## ✨ Features